AlexxNB/storxy/README.md

 ```
 > See live example [here](https://codesandbox.io/s/storxy-example-hyubg)

 Also you may use Vue's object watcher with `storxy`, but in this case component will not subscribe for store changes.
-In this case _on-first_ and _on-last_ hooks will not be called when component will be rendered.
+This means _on-first_ and _on-last_ hooks will not be called when the component will be rendered.

 ```html
 <template>